digitbyte-b2g/gaia/shared/js/session/README.md

 });

 //Event
-"update": Report the app object which is updated successfully "install": Report the app object which is installed successfully "uninstall": Report the manifest URL which is uninstalled successfully.
+'update': Report the app object which is updated successfully 'install': Report the app object which is installed successfully 'uninstall': Report the manifest URL which is uninstalled successfully.

 const callback = (value) => {
   console.log('value:' + value);